 Java and Technology weblog

-I’m a test infected software developer, interested in software design, architecture and continuous deployment.
-Originally from Northern Ireland but now living in San Francisco, California.
+I’m a test obsessed software developer, originally from Northern Ireland but now living in San Francisco, California.

 Most popular blog posts

 A summary of a controversial Java One talk comparing web frameworks including Grails, Tapestry, Wicket and GWT.
 Also linked from DZone.

 Discusses data binding in Spring MVC, including the use of custom PropertyEditors

 A step by step tutorial on how to have multiple independent instances of tomcat from a single install.